BrennanLagasse/BrennanLagasse/README.md

 - 👋 Hi, I’m @BrennanLagasse
-- I am currently a researcher in Yale Efficient Computing Lab where I research fast and scalable algorithms for Quantum Error Correction
+- I research fast and scalable algorithms for Quantum Error Correction as a research fellow in the Efficient Computing Lab at Yale
 - I'm interested in computer science, data science, quantum computing, and machine learning
 - I'm excited by computational approaches to biology, neuroscience, robotics, and economics
 - I am studying Computer Science and Mathematics as well as Statistics and Data Science at Yale University ('26)